DVougioukos/MSc-AI-Data-Science/Trimester-1/Knowledge Graphs with LLMs/README.md

 # Knowledge Graphs with LLMs

+This folder contains my coursework and deliverables for the "Knowledge Graphs with LLMs" module, part of the MSc in Artificial Intelligence & Data Science (Trimester 1).
+The course explored how Large Language Models (LLMs) and Knowledge Graphs (KGs) can be integrated to improve the construction, interpretation, and application of structured knowledge.
+Below you will find an overview of the course content followed by detailed summaries of each assignment.

-## 📘 Course Overview
+## 📖 Course Overview

-This course focused on the intersection of **Knowledge Graphs (KGs)** and **Large Language Models (LLMs)**, exploring how these technologies can complement one another to enhance data understanding, reasoning, and application development.
+The course focused on the intersection of **Knowledge Graphs (KGs)** and **Large Language Models (LLMs)**, exploring how these technologies can complement one another to enhance data understanding, reasoning, and application development.

 The course introduced students to the full lifecycle of knowledge graphs — from schema design and data population to quality assurance and evolution — while emphasizing how LLMs can support or accelerate each phase.
 At the same time, it examined how structured knowledge representations (KGs) can enhance the accuracy, reliability, and explainability of LLM-based systems.